Frequently Asked Questions

 How many visitor centers are there?
 What days are they staffed and open?
 What are the times?
 Are there gift shops available at each Visitor Center?
 Are there any exhibits or films?

-We have one visitor center here at Brown. v Board of Education National Historic Park.
-We have a gift shop which is ran by the Western National Parks Association.
-The visitor center and gift shop are open from 9:00a.m-5:00p.m. every day, except Thanksgiving, Christmas, and New Years.
+We have one visitor center.
+We have a park store operated by Western National Parks Association.
+The visitor center and park store are open from 9 a.m to 5 p.m., Tuesday through Saturday, except Thanksgiving, Christmas, and New Years Day.
 There is one film and it is called Race and the American Creed.
-There are exhibits in the Education and Justice gallery and the Legacy gallery which are located on the visitor center.
+There are exhibits in the Road to Brown and the Legacy of Brown galleries on the first floor of the visitor center.

 Are there any trails in the vicinity?

-There is a trail that is right behind the parking lot of Brown v Board of Education NHP.
-It is called Landon Trail and it connects with the Shunga trail which goes all over the city of Topeka.
+There is a trail that is adjacent to the parking lot of Brown v Board of Education NHP.
+It is called Landon Trail and it connects with the Shunga Trail, which goes all over the city of Topeka.
 Visit here for more information.

 What time zone is Brown v.
 Board of Education NHP?